-The city of Bari was founded by the Peucetians, who were an Iapygian tribe that inhabited western and central Apulia in classical antiquity.
-It was controlled by many empires; by the Greeks and then by the Romans, and during their reign, Bari was a connection between the coast roadway and the Via Traiana, and is thought to have been the main focal point of a fishery and from there Bari’s harbour was founded in 181 BC and it became an important location for trade as well as protection of the entire coast.
+The city of Bari was founded by the Peucetians who were an Iapygian tribe that inhabited western and central Apulia in classical antiquity.
+It was controlled by many empires; by the Greeks and then by the Romans.
+During the Roman reign, Bari was a connection between the coast roadway and the Via Traiana and is thought to have been the main focal point of a fishery.
+From there, Bari’s harbour was founded in 181 BC and it became an important location for trade as well as protection of the entire coast.

 Bari has always been coveted by many empires.
 It was ruled by the Goths and Lombards as well as the Byzantines.
 In 1071, it fell under the rule of the Normans and became the main town of Apulia.
 Crusaders often sailed from Bari.
 In the middle ages, Bari was ruled by lords like Hohenstaufens and the Sforzas of Milan.

 In the late 15th and early 16th centuries, Isabella di Aragona, the princess of Naples, united Bari along with her kingdom and lived there.
-Napoleon’s brother-in-law, Joachim Murat, built a new part of the city in the early 19th century was named Murattiano after him.
-The port began to develop and grow once again.
+Napoleon’s brother-in-law, Joachim Murat, built a new part in the city in the early 19th century named Murattiano after him.
+The port then began to develop and grow once again.

 The existence of the gas was highly classified and the U.S. had not informed the British military reference in the city of its existence.
-This had increased the number of deaths, since British physicians who had no idea that they were dealing with the effects of mustard gas, prescribed proper treatment for those suffering from exposition and immersion, which proved fatal in many cases, and because rescuers didn’t realize they were dealing with gas casualties, many additional damages were caused among the rescuers, through contact with the polluted skin and clothing of those more directly exposed to the gas.
+This increased the number of deaths, since British physicians, who had no idea that they were dealing with the effects of mustard gas, prescribed proper treatment for those suffering from exposition and immersion, which proved fatal in many cases.
+Because rescuers didn’t realize they were dealing with gas casualties, much additional damage was caused among the rescuers through contact with the polluted skin and clothing of those more directly exposed to the gas.

 Once again, an explosion happened in the harbour in April 1945 when the Liberty ship Charles Henderson exploded in the harbour while offloading 2000 tons of aerial bombs.
 This explosion caused the death of three hundred and sixty people and 1730 were wounded.